balena-io-experimental/starter-interface/README.md

 It is modular allowing contributions from the community and easier tracking of changes in your own projects.
 See the sections below for customising the interface.

 # Adding components to your page
-Pre-built components for adding to a page where contributions are encouraged: https://github.com/maggie0002/balena-device-ui/tree/main/ui/src/components
+Pre-built components for adding to a page: https://github.com/maggie0002/balena-device-ui/tree/main/ui/src/components

 To add a component, import the component and add `<component-name />` where you require the component.
 An example insert of a hostname and ping component can be found here: https://github.com/maggie0002/balena-device-ui/blob/main/ui/src/pages/Settings.vue